 Sediment yield has been measured using modern fluvial measurements similar to ours for two Hawaiian watersheds: Hanalei watershed on Kauai (“Hanalei”), and Kawela watershed on Molokai (“Kawela”) (Table 8) (Ferrier et al., 2013; Stock and Tribble, 2010).
-Hanalei (54 km²) has steep relief and mean areal precipitation of 3,866 mm/yr (Ferrier et al., 2013), which is slightly higher than rainfall at Faga’alu during the observation period (3,247 mm/yr).
-Over a four year period, SSC at Hanalei averaged 63 mg/L and reached a maximum of 2,750 mg/L (Stock and Tribble, 2010), which is slightly lower than observations at Faga’alu (mean 148 mg/L, maximum 3,500 mg/L).
+Hanalei (54 km²) has steep relief and mean areal precipitation of 3,866 mm/yr (Ferrier et al., 2013), which is slightly higher than rainfall at Faga’alu during the monitoring period (3,247 mm/yr).
+Over a four year period, SSC at Hanalei averaged 63 mg/L and reached a maximum of 2,750 mg/L (Stock and Tribble, 2010), which is slightly lower than observations at the outlet of Faga’alu (mean 148 mg/L, maximum 3,500 mg/L).
 Calhoun and Fletcher (1999) estimated sSSY from Hanalei as 140±55 tons/km²/yr, but had fewer data than Stock and Tribble (2010), who estimated sSSY as 525 tons/km²/yr.
 Ferrier et al., (2013) reported annual suspended sediment yield at Hanalei as 369 ± 114 tons/km2/yr.
-These values are all higher than observed at Faga’alu under both undisturbed (45-68 tons/km2/yr) and disturbed (430-441 tons/km2/yr) subwatersheds.
+These values are higher than observed from the undisturbed subwatershed in Faga’alu (45-68 tons/km2/yr) but similar to the disturbed (430-441 tons/km2/yr) subwatersheds.
 Rocks at Hanalei are of similar age (1.5 Mya) or older (3.95-4.43 Mya) (Ferrier et al., 2013) compared with Faga’alu (1.2 Mya) (McDougall, 1985), so landscape age does not explain the difference in observed SSY between Hanalei and Faga’alu.
 Kawela (14 km²) is disturbed by grazing and is in a sub-humid climate, where precipitation varies with elevation from 500-3,000 mm.
-Stock and Tribble (2010) estimated sSSY from Kawela as 459 tons/km²/yr, which is similar to the disturbed subwatershed in Faga’alu, but nearly twice as high as the TOTAL Faga’alu watershed.
+Stock and Tribble (2010) estimated sSSY from Kawela was 459 tons/km²/yr, which is similar to the disturbed subwatershed in Faga’alu, but nearly twice as high as the TOTAL Faga’alu watershed.
 In Kawela, SSC (mean 3,490 mg/L, maximum 54,000 mg/L) was much higher than measured in Faga'alu TOTAL watershed, so the difference in SSY is due in part to higher SSC rather than to higher observed runoff.
 Overall, both Hawaiian watersheds have higher SSY than Faga’alu, which is consistent with the low intercepts of Faga’alu in the Qmax-SSYEV relationships, and suggests that Faga’alu may have uniquely low erosion rates for a steep volcanic watershed.
 Precipitation variability may contribute to the difference in SSY, so a more thorough comparison between Hanalei and Faga’alu would require a storm-wise analysis of the type performed here.

+<Table 8 here please>

 Annual sSSY from the quarry was estimated from Equation 6 to be approximately 2,800 tons/km²/yr.
-The quarry surfaces are comprised of haul roads, piles of overburden, and steep rock faces which can be described as a mix of unpaved roads and cut-slopes.
-Literature values show measured sSSY from cutslopes varying from 0.01 tons/km²/yr in Idaho (Megahan, 1980) to 105,000 tons/km²/yr in Papua New Guinea (Blong and Humphreys, 1982), so the sSSY ranges measured in this study are well within the ranges found in the literature.
+The quarry surfaces are comprised of haul roads, piles of overburden, and steep rock faces which can be described as a mix of unpaved roads and cut-slopes. sSSY from cutslopes varies from 0.01 tons/km²/yr in Idaho (Megahan, 1980) to 105,000 tons/km²/yr in Papua New Guinea (Blong and Humphreys, 1982), so the sSSY ranges measured in this study are well within the ranges found in the literature.

-Comparison with other kinds of sediment disturbance
+5.4 Comparison with other kinds of sediment disturbance